wavemaker/docs/learn/react-native/app-loader.md

 **Apply Style to Page**

-In the following example, you can apply style on the page.
+In the following example, you can customise background color and other properties in the page.

 ```css
 .app-skeleton{